Crovargr/Crovargr/README.md

-- 👋 Hi, I’m @Crovargr
 - 👀 I’m interested in Data Science, AI and CyberSecurity
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on learning more :)
+- 💞️ I’m looking to collaborate to learn more
-- 📫 How to reach me it's easy
-- 😄 Pronouns: ...
 - ⚡ Fun fact: "free learning is the best learning"

 <!---